51sec/swap/README.md

 # swap
-script to create swap file and change priority to 100
+This is a script to create swap file and change swap priority to 100 in your Linux VPS.

 Original script is from: https://yun.94ish.me/sh/swap.sh

-This version is modified priority from 0 to 100, also translated to English with more detailed instruction and explanation.
+This version is modified two things:
+1. priority changed from 0 to 100,
+2. translate Chinese to English with more detailed instruction and explanation.

+Running Method:
 From Linux root command line, copy following line and follow the instruction:

 wget https://raw.githubusercontent.com/51sec/swap/main/swap.sh && bash swap.sh